nowakpi/DSL.Reqnroll/README.md

 **Changes to interfaces and namespaces**:
    In order to employ clean code principles and prepare the code base for further enhancements some interfaces and namespaces have changed in version 1.2.0.

-   Users of DSL.Reqnroll plugin are using _IParameterTransformer_ interface and _AddBespokeTransformer_ method to add custom transformers. _IParameterTransformer_ interface becomes obsolete in version 1.2.0 - it may still be used but it will be removed in the future.
+   Users of DSL.Reqnroll plugin used to use _IParameterTransformer_ interface and _AddBespokeTransformer_ method to add custom transformers. _IParameterTransformer_ interface became obsolete in version 1.2.0 - it may still be used but it will be removed in the future.
 It is adviced for users to use _IUserVariableTransformer_ interface from _DSL.ReqnrollPlugin.Transformers_ namespace, which also has _AddBespokeTransformer_ method to add bespoke transformations.

 **How custom variables work**:
    It actually creates key/value pairs in current ScenarioContext.
 So be careful not to conflict with your own context variables.